byteduck/duckOS/README.md

 - Libc is statically linked (due to a limitation of newlib), so binaries slightly larger on disk than usual
 - Ext2 triply indirect block pointers cannot be read/written, so there may be issues writing and reading large files
 - A buffer overflow attack on the kernel may be possible, because only pointers passed to syscalls are checked for validity (and not the length of the data to be read/written)
+- Dynamic linking does not currently use CoW to share memory between processes, so each process has its own copy of the library in memory

+### Future Goals
+- A C library created from scratch instead of newlib
+- Make shared libraries actually use CoW to save memory
+- A desktop environment with a window manager and compositor
+- Better support for real hardware
+- Network support
+- Sound support

 ### Building / Running
 - See [INSTRUCTIONS.md](INSTRUCTIONS.md) for instructions.